vippsas/vipps-checkout/vipps-checkout-api-faq.md

 ## Shipping

-### Can I have "Pick-up in store" as shipping option with Vipps Checkout?
+### Can I have "Pick-up in store" as shipping option with Checkout?

 Yes.

-Vipps Checkout will basically display whatever shipping methods defined by the webshop.
+Checkout will basically display whatever shipping methods defined by the webshop.
-For example, if you want Vipps Checkout to display "Pick up at the Royal Norwegian Castle", we will display that upon receiving that message through the API.
+For example, if you want Checkout to display "Pick up at the Royal Norwegian Castle", we will display that upon receiving that message through the API.

 For WooCommerce-based webshops, this is done in the shipping configuration part of WooCommerce admin:
 `https://[_your webshop URL_]/wp-admin/admin.php?page=wc-settings&tab=shipping`